 This is a great way to give the interviewer easy access to your contact information.
 It is also a little and constant reminder of who you are.
 If the decision-maker looks at that card even once or twice, they will have a better chance of remembering you; thus ensuring that you stand out amongst the competition.

 9. Send a thank you letter.

 No, this is not done while you are still in the interview, but it is a crucial step that follows.
-These documents are a polite way to say thank you for the opportunity and pleasure of an interview.
-Also, this is an effective method to once again highlight your outstanding qualifications, passion for your field, and convey your enthusiasm for working for that particular company.
+These documents are a polite way to thank you for the opportunity and pleasure of an interview.
+This is also an effective method to highlight your outstanding qualifications and passion for your field and convey your enthusiasm for working for that particular company.